Language selection

 Canada and France maintain a rich and strong relationship, rooted in a shared history and common language.
 A permanent member of the UN Security Council, the North Atlantic Treaty Organization (NATO), the G7 and the G20, a founding member of the European Union and a key partner within the Organisation Internationale de la Francophonie, France is one of Canada’s closest allies.

-Prime Minister Justin Trudeau and President Emmanuel Macron maintain regular contact on the war in Ukraine, and crises in Gaza and in Haiti.
+Prime Minister Justin Trudeau and President Emmanuel Macron maintained regular contact on the war in Ukraine, and crises in Gaza and in Haiti.
 In addition to meetings during international summits, regular visits by elected officials, ministers and heads of government and state take place on both sides of the Atlantic, marking the continuity of the historical relationship between Canada and France.
 Furthermore, the Canada-France Interparliamentary Association gives Canadian and French parliamentarians the opportunity to discuss matters of mutual interest.

 A shared Francophone culture